 A small number of applicants, with extensive relevant professional experience, who do not have a suitable degree may be eligible for entry to the academic programme via Recognition of Prior Learning (e.g. completion of training that was at a lower academic level than is generally required).
 Such applicants must demonstrate, and provide evidence to attest to their acquisition of suitable learning outcomes in a relevant area.

-Applications are accepted throughout the year.
-We begin processing applications approximately six months prior to the start of the course.
-The first stage in this process is a review of the application form and documents.
+We begin processing applications approximately six months prior to the start of the course, although applicants are advised to apply as early as possible.
+The first stage our process is a review of the application form and documents.
 A short list of applicants are selected for interview.
-Interviews usually take place in April and May so applications for the year in question should be received by the end of March.
+Interviews for the course stating in June 2018 will take place in February and March and those for the group staring in August will take place in April/May.

-The venue for almost all of the on-site training days is in Ballymore, (near Moate) Co.
+The venue for many of the on-site training days is in Ballymore, (near Moate) Co.
 Westmeath, where we have a purpose built and fully equipped and resourced training centre.
-Library facilities are available and a range of books, puppets, and therapy resources are sometimes stocked in the centre.
+Some modules are also delivered at alternative locations (generally therapy centres) including Limerick, Claremorris and Leixlip.
+Library facilities are available.

-Trainees complete their clinical practice in their own area.
+Trainees complete their clinical practice (from 2nd year onwards) in their own area.
 Fortnightly supervision sessions take place at a variety of locations around the country.

 The course fee is €3990 per annum (including some books, library access etc).
 Trainees are facilitated in making a payment plan, to suit their individual circumstances where necessary rather than being required to pay for the year in advance although the full fee is due for each person starting on the course.
 The additional fee for academic registration and certification with QQI is currently set by QQI at €200 for each Level 9 award (Postgraduate Diploma (2nd yr) and MA (4th yr).